On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Duplication roots and irreducible strings

-from which the statement of the lemma will follow immediately.
-Equating the derivative of $ \frac{ H(\beta) }{ 1 + 2 \beta } $ to zero, one finds that the maximizer in \eqref{eq:entropy3} is the unique positive real number satisfying the equation $ (1 - x)^3 = x $, call it $ \bar{\beta} $.
+from which the statement of the lemma will follow immediately (as $ \iota_q $ is a monotonically increasing function of $ q $).
+Equating the derivative of $ \frac{ H(\beta) }{ 1 + 2 \beta } $ to zero, one finds that the maximizer of this function is the unique positive real number satisfying the equation $ (1 - x)^3 = x $, call it $ \bar{\beta} $.
 The right-hand side of \eqref{eq:entropy3} can then be expressed as: